enkimute/hdrpng.js/README.md

 A new high dynamic range image format ready for todays web.

+* Smallest HDR format.
+* Native loading/decompressing by using the PNG format.
+* Works in premultiplied alpha scenarios.
+* HDR float range : 0.0000152587890625 to 32768.
+(7.875 bits mantissa, 5 bits exponent)
+* Efficient to render both on canvas and from webGL.

 HDRPNG.js provides a minimal set of utilities to load, process, display and save High Dynamic Range image formats in the browser.
 It supports common HDR image formats, introduces a new web-friendly format that uses PNG as container and it provides basic tonemapping and exposure operators.

 # Supported formats :